WZXV

 WZXV (99.7 FM) is a radio station broadcasting a Christian radio format.
-Licensed to Palmyra, New York, United States, the station serves the Rochester area and, through a network of translators, most of central and western New York (southwestern New York is instead served by a sister church).
+Licensed to Palmyra, New York, United States, the station serves the Rochester area and, through a network of translators, most of central New York and the Genesee Valley.
+The network previously had translators in Western New York but sold the two translators there in 2025, as other Calvary Chapels have a radio presence there.
 The station is currently owned by Calvary Chapel of the Finger Lakes, Inc.

 The station operates as a noncommercial religious station; the main frequency and all of its translators are nonetheless in the commercial FM band, above 92 MHz.
+The translators operate on an unusual "daisy chain" configuration where distant translators receive the signal from another, closer translator instead of directly from WZXV, allowing the network to cover a broader area.